morrisfl/morrisfl/README.md

 ### Hi everyone 👋,

-I'm a Master's graduate in Digital Engineering and am passionate about Computer Vision and Deep Learning.
+I'm a Master's student in Digital Engineering and I'm passionate about Computer Vision and Deep Learning.

 <details>
 <summary>